realead/cyvml/README.md

 ## About

 A cython wrapper to experiment with Intel's VML.
 It works out of the box for Anaconda-Distribution with MKL on Linux.
+MKL-includes aren't needed - `cyvml` has the necessary parts of the API (even if it is somewhat dirty and brittle).

 On Windows one needs to provide path to *.lib-files even for Anaconda-Distribution, as it doesn't ship them.
 One also has to take care of dlls being on the PATH.

+For Anaconda distribution

+   conda install mkl-devel

+might be the easiest solution to get all what is needed.

 Not yet all functions are wrapped - they will be added as needed.